Have some questions?

 In a word – yes.
 The market in The Mill at Broadway community will be a local attraction for residents and the general public, just like other Farmers’ Markets in the region.
 Produce, food, drinks, crafts and other items will be featured at the market.

 The Mill at Broadway is proud to offer low HOA fees that bring real value to the homeowner!
-Our current HOA fees are around $115 per month.
+Our current HOA fees for the Lane Homes and Cottages range from $140 to $170 per month.
 However, the HOA owns the fiber optic network and facilities that deliver Internet, phone and TV service to the community, meaning when you pay your Internet bill a portion goes right back to your HOA.
 This will allow the HOA fees to be reduced over time as more residents move in and subscribe to the fiber optic network services.

 The streets in the community are private roads wide enough to support parking along the street, similar to what you would expect to see in any housing community.
 Festival Way, along the future Public Market, provides an additional parking area for customers and residents.